SPowell82/Turtle-Graphics/README.md

 }

-The standard program is contained within interpreter.c, while extention.c contains a program with additional functionality which allows the user to store moves for the turtle to use.
+The standard program is contained within interpreter.c, while extention.c contains a program updated with a hash table and linked lists  which allows the user to store moves under a variable name to be executed when called.